Tales of a Teenage Malcontent in the Wicked Winter of 1977

 The Word of Law — Courtesy of Robert Zimmerman, Esquire

-"Your Honor, the defense is trying to sway the jury with inane references to a counter-culture rock song," said the District Attorney.
+“Your Honor, the defense is trying to sway the jury with inane references to a counter-culture rock song,” said the District Attorney.
 So, what song could the defense attorney possibly be citing?
-It's Bob Dylan's word-twister from 1965, "Subterranean Homesick Blues."
-This iconic '60s rap-anthem contains a line that's been quoted by judges, lawyers and law scholars more than any other lyric from popular music.
-If you ever get busted, you better hope your lawyer is a Dylan fan.
+It’s Bob Dylan’s word-twister from 1965, “Subterranean Homesick Blues,” one of the most influential and imitated songs in popular music.
+With its random … Read more

 Chimes of Freedom Flashing: Bob Dylan Honored at White House

-Singer/songwriter Bob Dylan just received the Presidential Medal of Freedom, the nation's highest civilian honor.
-Bobby wore shades and never cracked a facial muscle as the Prez heaped all kinds of well-deserved praise upon him.
-That's our poker-faced Bob, the brilliant, eccentric minstrel that I'll adore forever.
+Singer/songwriter Bob Dylan just received the Presidential Medal of Freedom, the nation’s highest civilian honor.
+Bobby wore shades and never cracked a facial muscle as the Prez heaped all kinds of well-deserved praise upon him (“There is not a bigger giant in the history of American music.”).
+That’s our poker-faced Bob, the brilliant, eccentric minstrel … Read more